raghukhanal/Faculty-Course-Scheduler/README.md

-# SoftGreen - Faculty Schedule Form
+# SoftGreen - Faculty Course Scheduler
-Faculty Schedule Form
+Faculty Course Scheduler

 ## Description
 SoftGreen is creating a scheduling system using forms that teachers will use to choose course sections for each semester.